EC528-Fall-2023/Open-Education-Testing/README.md

 - We're enhancing our testing approach by crafting environment-specific testing scripts
 - Tailoring the solution makes our tests more robust, addressing critical aspects like ASLR, user ID generation, and unique user limits within the NERF environment.
 - These scripts ensure comprehensive validation, adaptability to evolving conditions, and resilience in our educational platform, reinforcing our commitment to meeting project-specific requirements effectively.

 ## 5. Acceptance criteria

 Minimum acceptance criteria:
-   - The tests ensure that the base container only passes the build process if all of the packages are compatible and fully functioning, the address randomization works (need to clarify more on      this), and all of the dynamic content functions as intended.
+   - Develop a Test Notebook Template.
+The tests ensure that the base container only passes the build process if all of the packages are compatible and fully functioning, the address randomization works (need to clarify more on this), and all content functions as intended.
    - Successfully deploy base container to NERC or some test cluster.
    - Implement all of the ope commands listed in the OPE-Testing *tools* branch as described by Professor Appavoo to allow for a more user-friendly framework for content creation.
 Also, add necessary documentation for these commands.

 Stretch goals:
    - Add tool for translating textbooks written in LaTeX into the Jupyter Notebook format so that they can be hosted online and provide additional functionality by incorporating the suite of Jupyter tools.

 ## 6. Release Planning: